justagist/franka_ros_interface/README.md

  ### The *franka.sh* environments
  Once the values are correctly modified, different environments can be set for controlling the robot by sourcing this file.

-- For instance, running `./franka.sh master` would start an environment assuming that the computer is directly connected to the robot (requires Real-Time kernel setup as described in the [FCI documentation](https://frankaemika.github.io/docs/installation_linux.html).
+- For instance, running `./franka.sh master` would start an environment assuming that the computer is directly connected to the robot (requires Real-Time kernel set up as described in the [FCI documentation](https://frankaemika.github.io/docs/installation_linux.html)).
 - On the other hand, `./franka.sh slave` would start an environment assuming that the robot is not connected directly to the computer, but to another computer in the network (whose IP must be specified in *franka.sh*).
 This way, if the 'master' is connected to the robot and running the driver node (see below), the 'slave' can control the robot (**no need for Real Time kernel!**) as long as they are in the same network.
 - Simulation environment can be started by running `./franka.sh sim` (only required when using [*panda_simulator*][ps-repo] package).